 Mr. Villarrubia’s solo CD, Carnivale features several of his transcriptions for tuba and piano that are available through his publishing company, Azadmusico.
 His latest publication is a collection of vocal music entitled Interpretation Through Song.
 Mr. Villarrubia has also recorded all of the songs in the collection.
 In 2017 he was the recipient of the Butler School of Music Teaching Excellence Award and in 2019 received the College of Fine Arts Distinguished Teacher Award.

 The EBC832 is the result of innovation not seen in the tuba community.
 This compact tuba combines the agility and response of 4/4 size tuba, with the sound and color of a much larger tuba.

-- Four front-action stainless steel pistons through a semi-stepped bore, with 5th rotary valve
+- York style 4 front-action pistons + 5th rotary valve

 - Clear lacquer finish

 - Available as EBC832S